JellyPumps/STARMAN/README.md

 Jupiter's frozen moon.

-After a catastrophic disaster, **Starman Orion Voss** and his scattered crew navigate the icy wasteland, evade deadly radiation, and as they uncover the truth beneath the icy, _It_ will watch.
+After a catastrophic disaster, **Starman Orion Voss** and his scattered crew navigate the icy wasteland, evade deadly radiation, and as they uncover the truth beneath the ice, _It_ will watch.

 ---